-In the spectacular mountains of northern Vietnam, close to the border with China, lies Sapa – a hill station with mixed tribal influences and stunning surroundings.
+In the spectacular mountains of northern Vietnam, close to the border with China, lies Sapa – a hill station with mixed tribal influences and scenic surroundings.
 The rugged mountains of the northern ‘alps’ are inhabited by ethnic groups seemingly a world away from the fast pace of urban life.

 At an elevation of 1,650 metres, this former French hill station is now a centre for those seeking adventure and exploration among the country’s highest mountains.
 Primarily Vietnamese in character, Sapa comes alive during the weekend market when local ethnic Hmong and Dao people trek in from nearby villages to sell their produce.
 Surrounded by the vista of Vietnam’s highest peak, Mount Fansipan, the region holds countless trails and walks and an insight into the lives of the isolated communities of the north.

 The mountains of the North are characterised by the terraced paddy fields which cascade down the slopes, one of Vietnam’s enduring images.
 Sapa can be used as a base for deeper exploration or as a destination in its own right.
 There are several hotels in town and a few more lodges outside.
 Please talk to our consultants about what might suit you.